 ARMS tends to grow faster than ERMS, and it usually requires more intense treatment.
 However, in some cases of ARMS, the cancer cells lack certain gene changes, which makes these cancers act more like ERMS (and allows doctors to give less intense treatment).

 Anaplastic rhabdomyosarcoma (also called pleomorphic rhabdomyosarcoma) is an uncommon type that occurs mainly in adults and is very rare in children.

 Some doctors also group undifferentiated sarcomas with the rhabdomyosarcomas.
 Using lab tests, doctors can tell that these cancers are sarcomas, but the cells don’t have any features that help classify them further.

 Both of these uncommon cancers tend to grow quickly and usually require intensive treatment.

-Most rhabdomyosarcomas develop in children, but they can also occur in adults.
+Most rhabdomyosarcomas develop in children and teens, but they can also occur in adults.
 Adults are more likely to have faster-growing types of RMS and to have them in parts of the body that are harder to treat.
 Because of this, RMS in adults is often harder to treat effectively.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 National Cancer Institute.
 Childhood Rhabdomyosarcoma Treatment (PDQ®).
 2018.
 Accessed at www.cancer.gov/types/soft-tissue-sarcoma/hp/rhabdomyosarcoma-treatment-pdq on May 21, 2018.